-- Note See Table 7 for a simplified rapid drainage assessment method. - (3) For determining appropriate drainage arrangements, a minimum of $10^0$ of heel and $5^0$ of trim should be used for the anticipated operating conditions. - (4) Well deck vessels and cockpit vessels are vessels containing recesses, and must comply with the requirements of this clause 4.3.
+(4) Well deck vessels and cockpit vessels are vessels containing recesses, and must comply with the requirements of this clause 4.3.
 Cockpit decks must be located as high above the deepest loaded waterline as is practicable.

-Note 1 If the freeboard to the weather deck of a well deck vessel, measured from the deepest loaded waterline, is less than that required in NSCV Section C6, the vessel will be considered as an open vessel and restricted to operational areas in accordance with NSCV Part B.
+NOTE 1 If the freeboard to the weather deck of a well deck vessel, measured from the deepest loaded waterline, is less than that required in NSCV Section C6, the vessel will be considered as an open vessel and restricted to operational areas in accordance with NSCV Part B.

-Note 2 NSCV Section C6 contains standards on minimum freeboard and height requirements for cockpit decks.
+NOTE 2 NSCV Section C6 contains standards on minimum freeboard and height requirements for cockpit decks.
 Well deck and cockpit vessels are also defined in NSCV Section C6A.

-4.4 Flush decked barges
+4.4 Flush decked vessels

-- (1) A flush decked vessel must be watertight, must not have bulwarks that form wells and must be designed to promote drainage. - (2) The minimum freeboard to the weather deck of a flush decked vessel, measured from the deepest loaded waterline, must be in accordance with either Table 1 or NSCV Subsection C6A, whichever is greater
+- (1) A flush decked vessel must be watertight, must not have bulwarks that form wells and must be designed to promote drainage. - (2) The minimum freeboard to the weather deck of a flush decked vessel, measured from the deepest loaded waterline, must be in accordance with either Table 1 or NSCV Subsection C6A, whichever is greater.

-Note For typical types of decking arrangements for domestic commercial vessels - see Schedule 2 of NSCV Part B.
+NOTE For typical types of decking arrangements for domestic commercial vessels - see Schedule 2 of NSCV Part B.

-Example Barges are a typical example of a flush decked vessel.
+EXAMPLE Barges are a typical example of a flush decked vessel.

-Table 1 Minimum freeboard of flush decked vessels
+Table 1Minimum freeboard of flush decked vessels

-Vessel Length Minimum freeboard
+Vessel Length 1 Minimum freeboard

 ≤ 6 m 150 mm

 12 m 250 mm

 24m 300 mm

-Intermediate lengths >6m to <12m and >12m to <24m must be interpolated.
+NOTE Intermediate lengths >6 m to <12 m and >12 m to <24 m must be interpolated.